 Lastly, a link to an extensive article on British slavery by Dr. Marika Sherwood, senior research fellow at the Institute of Commonwealth Studies, London, and author of some 100 articles and books on the subject: http://www.history.ac.uk/ihr/Focus/Slavery/articles/sherwood.html

-Naturally this person had more to say, including a shameful, IMO, personal slam.
-“Thank you for teaching me the history of my country, using American links and a wikipedia like British site.
+Naturally this person had more to say, including a shameful, IMO, personal slam: “Thank you for teaching me the history of my country, using American links and a wikipedia like British site.
 I can see the error of doing in depth research now and in the future, I will stick to the opinions of other countries and simplified, wiki-like resources.”

-I did reply, trying to be polite!
+I did try to be polite in my reply:

 My apologies.
 I am not an expert, but I have done my research as well.
 I didn’t write my blog post willy-nilly or give information erroneously.
 There are always varied sides to an issue.
 Americans still hotly debate all the variable causes of the Civil War!
 I do know some facts, however, and do not agree that being an American means I am ineligible to comment on another country.
 Nor that quotes from historical research websites, and an article written by Dr. Marika Sherwood, senior research fellow at the Institute of Commonwealth Studies, London and author of some 100 articles and books on the subject was considered a “simplified” resource.
 Maybe they all have the year wrong too, it being 1792 (as she claimed) rather than 1772.